coolsoftwaretyler/ogdenstudios.xyz/src/projects/jamstack.md

 ---
 title: Jamstack solutions
 description: In many cases, the clients I work with are best served with Jamstack solutions.
-Building static websites for them preovides excellent performance and value.
+Building static websites for them provides excellent performance and value.
 live: true
 tags: project
 weight: 2